Hong Kong chief aims to reopen border with China next month - ExBulletin

 Hong Kong chief aims to reopen border with China next month

-HONG KONG (AP) Hong Kong’s leader said on Saturday that China had agreed to the reopening of the city’s border with the mainland, which has been largely closed by pandemic restrictions, and that he was aiming for a start in mid-January.
+HONG KONG– The Hong Kong leader said on Saturday that China had agreed to a reopening of the city’s border with the mainland, which has been largely closed by pandemic restrictions, and that he was aiming for a start in mid-January.

-Chief Executive John Lee, returning from a trip to Beijing where he met President Xi Jinping and other officials, told reporters at Hong Kong airport that the two sides would work out a plan to reopen the border in a phased and orderly manner.
+Chief Executive John Lee, returning from a trip to Beijing where he met with President Xi Jinping and other officials, told reporters at Hong Kong airport that the two sides would work out a plan to reopen the border in a gradual and orderly manner.

-The announcement came as China eases a zero COVID policy which restricted entry into the country, isolated infected people and locked down areas with outbreaks.
+The announcement came as China eases a zero-COVID policy that has restricted entry into the country, isolated infected people and locked down areas with outbreaks.

 Hong Kong is a semi-autonomous Chinese territory that borders Guangdong Province in southeast China.
 People must go through immigration to cross between the two, and most land and sea entry points have been closed and controls tightened due to the pandemic.

 Lee has made fully reopening the border a priority to boost the city’s flagging economy.
-The issue was one of many on his agenda for this week’s trip to Beijing to deliver an annual report to the central government, his first such report since taking office on July 1.
+The issue was one of many on the agenda of his trip this week to Beijing to deliver an annual report to the central government, his first such report since taking office on July 1.

 He gave no details on how the border could be reopened and whether that would include an elimination of the five-day hotel quarantine required for people entering mainland China.